Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Introduction

-\begin{cor} Let $X$ be a smooth projective algebraic variety over a field $k$ of characteristic zero.
-Then the action of the Corollary \ref{actionperfect} produces a lax associative $\{\Gtheory(\overline{\mathcal{M}}_{0,n})\}_n$ -algebra structure on the spectrum $\Gtheory(X)$.
-This action recovers the formulas of Quantum $\Ktheory$-theory of Givental-Lee of \cite{MR2040281,MR1786492}.
-The lax structure explains the metric. \end{cor}
+Recall that by definition the $\Gtheory$-theory of $X$ is the $\Ktheory$-theory spectrum of the dg-category $\Coh(X)$.
+In the end of Section \ref{section-quantumKfromlax} and in Section \ref{section-comparisonourswithLee} we show the third part of theorem \ref{thm:Coh,field,theory}, namely, that applying the $\Gtheory$-theory functor to Thm \ref{thm:Coh,field,theory}-(2) we obtain a lax associative $\{\Gtheory(\overline{\mathcal{M}}_{0,n})\}_n$ -algebra structure on the spectrum $\Gtheory(X)$.
+This action recovers the formulas of Quantum $\Ktheory$-theory of Givental-Lee of \cite{MR2040281,MR1786492} and the lax structure explains the metric.
+To conclude the paper, in Section \ref{section-comparisonourswithLee} we observe that the $\Ktheory$-theoretic GW classes obtained in Thm \ref{thm:Coh,field,theory}-(3) are exactly the same as the GW classes introduced by Givental-Lee.
+This follows from results of \cite{MR2496057} and \cite{1208.6325}.
+See Cor. \ref{cor-comparisonwithLee}.